Food additive: Safety and regulation

 With the increasing use of processed foods since the 19th century, food additives are more widely used.
 Many countries regulate their use.
 For example, boric acid was widely used as a food preservative from the 1870s to the 1920s, but was banned after World War I due to its toxicity, as demonstrated in animal and human studies.
-During World War II, the urgent need for cheap, available food preservatives led to it being used again, but it was finally banned in the 1950s.
+During World War II, the urgent need for cheap, available food preservatives led to boric acid being used again, but it was finally banned in the 1950s.
 Such cases led to a general mistrust of food additives, and an application of the precautionary principle led to the conclusion that only additives that are known to be safe should be used in foods.
-In the United States, this led to the adoption of the Delaney clause, an amendment to the Federal Food, Drug, and Cosmetic Act of 1938, stating that no carcinogenic substances may be used as food additives.
+In the United States, this induced adoption of the Delaney clause, an amendment to the Federal Food, Drug, and Cosmetic Act of 1938, stating that no carcinogenic substances may be used as food additives.
 However, after the banning of cyclamates in the United States and Britain in 1969, saccharin, the only remaining legal artificial sweetener at the time, was found to cause cancer in rats.
 Widespread public outcry in the United States, partly communicated to Congress by postage-paid postcards supplied in the packaging of sweetened soft drinks, led to the retention of saccharin, despite its violation of the Delaney clause.
 However, in 2000, saccharin was found to be carcinogenic in rats due only to their unique urine chemistry.

 In 2007, Food Standards Australia New Zealand published an official shoppers' guidance with which the concerns of food additives and their labeling are mediated.
-In the EU it can take 10 years or more to obtain approval for a new food additive.
+In the EU, it can take 10 years or more to obtain approval for a new food additive.
 This includes five years of safety testing, followed by two years for evaluation by the European Food Safety Authority (EFSA) and another three years before the additive receives an EU-wide approval for use in every country in the European Union.
 Apart from testing and analyzing food products during the whole production process to ensure safety and compliance with regulatory standards, Trading Standards officers (in the UK) protect the public from any illegal use or potentially dangerous mis-use of food additives by performing random testing of food products.

-There has been significant controversy associated with the risks and benefits of food additives.
+There has been controversy associated with the risks and benefits of food additives.
 Natural additives may be similarly harmful or be the cause of allergic reactions in certain individuals.
 For example, safrole was used to flavor root beer until it was shown to be carcinogenic.
 Due to the application of the Delaney clause, it may not be added to foods, even though it occurs naturally in sassafras and sweet basil.